vijaykiran225/PGN/README.md

 # PGN
-Given a text file containing the PGN , we calculate the final position of the pieces on the board
+Given a pgn file , we calculate the final position of the pieces on the board

-Team Members:
+Task Allocation:
-Aravind
+Aravind - Responsible for Coding the ChessGame Class
-Harish
+Harish - Responsible for Coding the ChessPiece Class
-Vijay
+Vijay - Responsible for Coding the Main Function, the stubs of the other classes and managing the GIT repo